Itchy Balls: Causes, Cures, and the Case for Scratching in Public

-Anti-scratchers, on the other hand, point out the lack of hygiene that goes with touching one’s genitals, even in a non-sexual way.
+On the other hand, anti-scratchers point out the lack of hygiene that goes with touching one’s genitals, even in a non-sexual way.
 Hygiene aside, most people don’t want to live in a world where people walk around with their hands down their pants.

 Case closed.
 Itch gone.

 The Key to Preventing Itchy Balls In the First Place

 There are several causes for itchy balls, ranging from benign inconveniences to legit medical conditions that require a doctor’s visit.
 That said, there are three precautionary measures every dude should take to keep his balls breezy:

 - Wash your balls every day, especially after sex or intense exercise.
 On the go?
 Keep a shower in your pocket.

 - Fight chafing and excessive moisture with a daily dose of body powder.